-During the evaluation procedure the committee noticed several strengths of the program which include the professional and friendly atmosphere in the program, its high reputation, and the flexibility of the program (e.g., blocks of courses).
+During the evaluation procedure the committee noticed several strengths of the program which include the professional and friendly atmosphere in the program, its high reputation, and the flexibility of the program (e.g., blocks of courses, an opportunity to improve results, an opportunity to study in the Nicosia Campus).
 Students also expressed their satisfaction concerning the content of the courses such as organizational diagnosis and innovation and transformational leadership.